Primary

 Lie on your back with arms reaching toward the ceiling and legs in tabletop position.
 Press your lower back firmly into the floor.
 Lower one heel to tap the ground while maintaining the lower back contact.
 Return and alternate legs.

-Want Dead Bug Heel Tap in your program?
+See where Dead Bug Heel Tap fits in your weekly plan

 Lie on back with arms toward ceiling.